Not a lecture hall but a roundtable with a seat for you!

 ----

-But most consumers aren't chemical technicians, so when a thread is highly consumer-oriented like this one, we must bend the 'rules'.
-So, mention products if you must, but no slams please, and try to restrain yourself from overly glowing praise :-)
+But most consumers aren't chemical technicians, so when a thread is highly consumer-oriented like this one, we must bend the guidelines.
+So, mention products if you must, but try to restrain yourself from overly glowing praise, and no slams please :-)